Krixium/8006-assign2/README.md

-	settings/internal_network_space.txt - The network space of the private network. settings/tcp_in_allow.txt - The TCP ports that will be open to incoming traffic. settings/tcp_out_allow.txt - The TCP ports that will be open to outgoing traffic. settings/udp_in_allow.txt - The TCP ports that will be open to incoming traffic. settings/udp_out_allow.txt - The TCP ports that will be open to outgoing traffic.
+	settings/internal_network_space.txt - The network space of the private network. settings/tcp_in_allow.txt - The TCP ports that will be open to incoming traffic. settings/tcp_out_allow.txt - The TCP ports that will be open to outgoing traffic. settings/tool.txt - Absolute path the the tool to use.
+If not iptables must be have './' prefix. settings/udp_in_allow.txt - The TCP ports that will be open to incoming traffic. settings/udp_out_allow.txt - The TCP ports that will be open to outgoing traffic.